 “Sounds like one hell of a mess indeed,” Leo replied as he lit a cigarette.

 Greetings!
-Rebel Town Radio (@live365) is always looking to highlight all of the diverse and talented music coming from Minnesota.
-I would love to highlight your music, tell your story or just get the word out for you during my on-air time.
-Please contact me at firstname.lastname@example.org if you are interesting in contributing streaming music, sitting down for an interview or otherwise being involved.
+Rebel Town Radio (@live365) will re-launch soon and is always looking to highlight all of the diverse and talented music coming from the Midwest Great Lakes states.
+We would love to highlight your music, tell your story or just get the word out for you.
+Please contact email@example.com if you are interesting in contributing streaming music, sitting down for an interview or otherwise being involved.

 “Right now Leo, you are basically here to convince me not to fire you.”